-&lt;sup>6 See for example, Paton v Trustees of the Brith Pregnancy Advisory Service [1979] 2 All ER 987 [available online]
+See for example, Paton v Trustees of the Birth Pregnancy Advisory Service [1979] 2 All ER 987 [available online]

-&lt;sup>7 Re MB (an adult: medical treatment) [1997] 8 Med LR 217 pregnant woman's right to refuse treatment there are often instances where this notion of moral obligations to future children appears to influence legal cases and legislation and things are not as clear cut as they may first seem.
-For instance, the Infant Life Preservation Act, 1929 confers protection on the 'child capable of being born alive' by creating the offence of killing a viable fetus which is known as child destruction.
-While child destruction cases are rare there have been a number of such cases since 2007.8 Further, under the criminal law the fetus is given some legal protection.
-Following the case of Attorney-General's Reference (No. 3 of 1994)9 where a man attacked his pregnant girlfriend causing the premature birth and death of her fetus, the House of Lords endorsed earlier judgments that a charge of murder or manslaughter can be sustained where a fetus is injured in utero then born alive and later dies as a result of those injuries.
+Re MB (an adult: medical treatment) [1997] 8 Med LR 217

+as child destruction.
+While child destruction cases are rare there have been a number of such cases since 2007.9 Further, under the criminal law the fetus is given some legal protection.
+Following the case of Attorney-General's Reference (No. 3 of 1994)10 where a man attacked his pregnant girlfriend causing the premature birth and death of her fetus, the House of Lords endorsed earlier judgments that a charge of murder or manslaughter can be sustained where a fetus is injured in utero then born alive and later dies as a result of those injuries.

-Thus, while it might seem uncontroversial to many of us that pregnant women do have moral obligations towards the children they will bear, this is a very difficult area for both ethics and law.
+Thus, while it might seem uncontroversial to many of us that pregnant individuals do have moral obligations towards the children they will bear, this is a very difficult area for both ethics and law.
 Turning moral obligations to future children into legal obligations or allowing them to influence policy is hugely problematic.
 Firstly, it is very difficult to establish clearly what exactly these ethical responsibilities are.
-Are pregnant women, for instance, under a moral obligation to minimise every risk to their future children however small?
-Addiction or circumstances may also make it very difficult for women to change their harmful behaviour.
-If law and policy is enacted that enforces moral obligations to protect fetuses from harm where does this leave the rights of women?
-Is it acceptable for pregnant women to be forced to have medical treatment against their will even if they pass all tests for mental capacity and understanding?
-Should healthcare professionals and even the women's partners have a say over what happens to their bodies in pregnancy and is this approach likely to have the effect it aims to have?
-Could it be that treating pregnant women in this way may make them less likely to be co-operative with any treatment options and have a detrimental effect on the future child particularly if a woman faces criminal sanctions?
-Because of the importance and complexity of these issues it becomes imperative to explore what we have reason to believe are the moral obligations of pregnant women and how these moral obligations should be represented in law and policy if at all.
+Are pregnant individuals, for instance, under a moral obligation to minimise every risk to their future children however small?
+Addiction or circumstances may also make it very difficult for individuals to change their harmful behaviour.
+If law and policy is enacted that enforces moral obligations to protect fetuses from harm where does this leave the rights of pregnant individuals?
+Is it acceptable for those who are pregnant to be forced to have medical treatment against their will even if they pass all tests for mental capacity and understanding?
+Should healthcare professionals and even the pregnant individual's partners have a say over what happens to their bodies in pregnancy and is this approach likely to have the effect it aims to have?
+Could it be that treating pregnant individuals in this way may make them less likely to be co-operative with any treatment options and have a detrimental effect on the future child particularly if an individual faces criminal sanctions?

+Because of the importance and complexity of these issues it becomes imperative to explore what we have reason to believe are the moral obligations of pregnant individuals and how these moral obligations should be represented in law and policy if at all.
 This Section helps you to begin to explore these ethical issues around maternal-fetal conflict in order that you can come to your own position on these issues that you can defend.

-8 R v Maisha Mohammed (2007), R v Carl Anthony Whant (2012) EWCA Crim 2457, Prochaska, Elizabeth (21 September 2012), "Sarah Catt, abortion and the legal rights of pregnant women".
-The Guardian, Jamie Grierson, "Man convicted of killing unborn baby by kicking pregnant ex-girlfriend".
-The Guardian.
-London.
-17 December 2015.
-[1998] AC 245 (HL)
+R v Maisha Mohammed (2007), R v Carl Anthony Whant (2012) EWCA Crim 2457, Elizabeth Prochaska The Guardian, 21 September 2012, Sarah Catt, abortion and the legal rights of pregnant women, Jamie Grierson, The Guardian 17 December 2015, Man convicted of killing unborn baby by kicking pregnant ex-girlfriend [1998] AC 245 (HL)